 Who I am...

 I use a person-in-environment approach, meaning I seek to understand you within the many contexts of your life—your relationships, community, culture, and environment.
-Together, we explore how these layers shape your emotions, patterns, and sense of self.
+Together, we will explore how these layers shape your emotions, patterns, and sense of self.